christoph-cullmann/www/content/posts/hugo-extended-centos-7.md

 * install golang + gcc-c++ on your CentOS 7
 * download https://github.com/gohugoio/hugo/archive/v0.54.0.tar.gz
-* execute in the source directory "go install -tags extended"
+* execute in the source directory `go install -tags extended`
 * grab the result binary in your ~/go directory

 If you need a pre-compiled one, on your own risk, use the one in my git, https://github.com/christoph-cullmann/cullmann.io.